reisxd/TizenTube/README.md

 You have to first enable "Developer Mode".
 This is very easy to do and you can follow [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html).

 You have to install the apps located in the `apps/` folder (you technically don't need the launcher but it is recommended) using Tizen Studio.
-After that, launch the server using `node .` and launch the launcher app or go to `http://127.0.0.1:3000/launch` on your browser.
+After that, first build the mods in `mods/` by using `npm run build` then launch the server using `node .` and launch the launcher app or go to `http://127.0.0.1:3000/launch` on your browser.